-Attribute Required /Optional Туре Description Label Optional String An identifying label for this job DocumentCount Optional Integer Number of Instance Documents in this job.
+Attribute Required /Optional Туре Description Label Optional String An identifying label for this Document Set DocumentCount Optional Integer Number of Instance Documents in this Document Set.
 If this attribute is used, it must be accurate; if the actual document count is different, it's an error.

-The JOB element appears only within a PPML element.
-It is optional: a PPML dataset may contain zero or more Jobs.
+The DOCUMENT\SET element appears only within a PPML element.
+It is optional: a PPML dataset may contain zero or more Document Sets.